OUR RANGE OF SERVICES

 Text Expansion and Contraction

-When a document in English is translated into Chinese, it contracts up to 33% in volume.
+When an English document is translated into Chinese, it contracts by 33% in volume.
 This is something to keep in mind if the translated material is a website, book, or magazine.
-It is helpful to work with a translation company that offers desktop publishing services, as they can assist with the layout and presentation of your documents post-translation.
+It is helpful to work with a Chinese translation company that offers desktop publishing services, as they can assist with the layout and presentation of your documents post-translation.

 Avoid Machine Translation